Design, Partnering, Management and Innovation (DPMI)

 The DC and Monterey program fee is $2,500.

-MIIS and Middlebury students and alumni can participate at the internal rate of $1,500.
+MIIS and Middlebury students can participate at the internal rate of $400 for Monterey in the summer and $500 for the Winter.
+The internal rate for DC is $500.

 The program fee covers the cost of instruction, materials, and supplies for the course as well as Monday breakfast and receptions.